RamblingCookieMonster/CommunityLightningDemos2017/README.md

 Proposed by [Josh Rickard](https://twitter.com/MS_dministrator) ([GitHub](https://github.com/MSAdministrator ), [Blog](MSAdministrator.com)):

-I will be talking a new PS Module that wraps the adaptiv32.dll into a PowerShell Module that can mount, dismount, create, delete, update (plus more) both the local and remote registry hives without using PS Drives or the old reg load/unload commands.
+I will be talking a new PS Module that wraps the advapi32.dll into a PowerShell Module which can mount, dismount, create, delete, update (plus more) both the local and remote registry hives without using PS Drives or the old reg load/unload commands.
 This project is still a WIP.

 ### Design then Code